 - The content of a previous email didn’t engage the reader, so they were less inclined to open subsequent emails.
 Remember: You never have ‘a list’.
 You need to earn and re-earn their permission.
 So stay useful.

 - You send marketing emails direct from your desktop software, rather than use a trusted email marketing provider (mailchimp, aweber, constant contact, etc).
-If you send large numbers of the same email from your own IP address, your address can become blacklisted.
+If you send large numbers of the same email from your own IP address, you can become blacklisted.
 When that happens, your emails won’t even reach the recipient’s spam folder.

 - The email content (or body) contained certain words, which trigger email filters, so the email is wrongly identified as spam or junk.
+These range from swear words to words and phrases often used by spammers.
+Go easy on pushy calls-to-action.

 - The email contained too many links or images.
 These are also common spam filter triggers.